codacy/docs/docs/organizations/using-coding-standards.md

 # Using coding standards

-Coding standards store your preferred tool and code pattern configurations and let you apply them to multiple repositories, ensuring consistent code quality and security across your organization.
+Coding standards enable the analysis of multiple repositories with the same tool and code pattern configurations, ensuring consistent code quality across your organization.
+For example, you can use a coding standard to ensure that a group of repositories follows the same security rules or coding conventions.

 This page covers the following topics: